Southern Punjab cricket team (Pakistan)

-Southern Punjab cricket team is a domestic cricket team in Pakistan representing the southern parts of the Punjab province.
-It competes in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
-The team is operated by the Southern Punjab Cricket Association.
+Southern Punjab cricket team was a domestic cricket team in Pakistan representing the southern parts of the Punjab province.
+It competed in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
+The team was operated by the Southern Punjab Cricket Association.

 History

 The team was introduced as a part of the new domestic structure announced by the Pakistan Cricket Board (PCB) on 31 August 2019.
 On 3 September 2019, the PCB confirmed the squad for the team.
 In December 2020, it was announced that Aaron Summers would play for Southern Punjab in the 2020–21 Pakistan Cup, becoming the first Australian cricketer to play in a domestic cricket competition in Pakistan.

 2019/20 Season

 Southern Punjab finished in fourth and third place respectively in the Quaid-e-Azam Trophy and National T20 Cup.
-The Pakistan Cup was cancelled this season due to the covid-19 pandemic.
+The Pakistan Cup was cancelled this season due to the COVID-19 pandemic.